 WHAT CAN MYOTHERAPY HELP YOU WITH?

-There are many reasons to visit to a Myotherapist – back pain, neck and shoulder pain, headaches, rotator cuff issues, occupational or sport injuries, tendinopathies and chronic pain conditions such as Fibromyalgia are some of musculo-skeletal conditions that Myos treat.
+There are many reasons to visit to a Myotherapist – back pain, neck and shoulder pain, headaches, rotator cuff issues, occupational or sport injuries, tendinopathies and chronic pain, and conditions such as Fibromyalgia are some of musculo-skeletal conditions that Myos treat.

 Being in pain is not the only time you might want to visit your Myo.
 After symptoms have settled treatment may shift focus to restoring optimal activity and reducing chances of further injury, with the ultimate goal being to keep you moving and performing at your best.